 There are two major north/south thoroughfares through the county: Highway 1 on the coast and Highway 101 inland.
 Most visitors come into the county by driving 101 from the Bay Area through Sonoma County, before veering off on the more local byways.

-Highway 101 and Highway 1 are connected east to west by two major roads.
-Highway 128 runs from Cloverdale in northern Sonoma County through Boonville and hits the coast a bit south of the Village of Mendocino.
 The more northern east-west route is Highway 20.
 Although these roads are all called “highways,” don’t be fooled.
 They are quite windy in many places and not always well-marked or well lit.
 Pack the Dramamine and plan for plenty of time to slow down and get to your destination.
+A map isn’t a bad idea either because parts of the county are so remote that cell service doesn’t work.
 The drive is half the adventure when it comes to Mendocino County travels.

-Mendocino has a number of different regions family travelers can target.
+Mendocino County has a number of different regions family travelers can target.
 Because the vast size of the county, it isn’t exactly easy to pick a single home base and drive to the county’s various attractions every day.
 You’ll be on the winding roads far too long.

 For visitors flying in to the area, be aware than Mendocino is a bit remote.
 But it’s worth the work to get there!
-The closest commercial airport is in Sonoma County (STS) in the south or Arcata-Eureka (ACV) to the north.
-Bay Area airports like OAK or SFO or Sacramento (SMF) are also viable alternatives with more frequent and cheaper flights.

-What to do in Mendocino County with Kids
+Things to do in Mendocino with Kids

 So what are the best things for families to do in Mendocino County?
 Here are our many tried and true recommendations in Mendocino County with kids: